2020 - 2021

 It is our vision, along with the support of ActionSpace as a partner, to improve access and opportunities to the arts for artists and young people with learning disabilities, and to increase participation, education and training provision.

-For the 2020/21 academic year artists Evan Bond, Lydia CS and Natalie Zervou-Kerruish are working with teachers and young people from Oaklodge School in Barnet, and Shaftesbury High School in Harrow.
+For the 2020/21 academic year artists Evan Bond, Lydia CS and Natalie Zervou-Kerruish were working with teachers and young people from Oaklodge School in Barnet, and Shaftesbury High School in Harrow.
 Adapted in line with COVID-19 restrictions, the artists are leading online sessions, zooming into the classrooms and working collaboratively with teachers to deliver creative sessions in the school context.

-Due to the nature of this year’s programme happening during the global pandemic, and the closure of the schools at a key point in the project, the artists created a series of recorded activities to be used by the schools independently to extend creativity both in the classroom and for pupils at home.
+Due to the nature of this programme happening during the global pandemic, and the closure of the schools at a key point in the project, the artists created a series of recorded activities to be used by the schools independently to extend creativity both in the classroom and for pupils at home.
 Each activity comprises a short video, with an associated set of prompts and actions and can be downloaded below.